dendronhq/dendron-site/vault/dendron.roadmap.project.n.backlog.color-tabs.md

 ## Details

-VSCode has the following settings for tabs.
+VS Code has the following settings for tabs.

 ```
 "workbench.colorCustomizations": {